11.5m2 Belgian Art Nouveau floor with double borders

 BORDER TILES - 96 plus 8 corners - 2.7m2 / 28.5 sq ft or 16.6 linear metres / 54.5 linear ft.*

-* double the meterage should you opt for a single border lay.
+* halve the linear meterage should you opt for a double border lay as shown in the photographs.